Where in the World is the World? Natural Science and Cosmic Geocentrism

 Studies of the CMB have confirmed the isotropy of the radiation, or its complete uniformity in all directions.
 If the universe possesses a center, we must be very close to it…otherwise excessive observable anisotropy (i.e., non-uniform appearance) in the radiation intensity would be produced, and we would detect more radiation for one direction than from the opposite direction.

 As we saw earlier, Big Bang theorists reject Silk’s common sense geocentric conclusion by assuming the inconceivable, namely, that the universe is homogeneous and isotropic; that it has neither edges nor center; and that matter is so evenly distributed throughout it that the heavens (and the CMB) look basically the same from every vantage point.
-However, since this assumption is highly counterintuitive, and since other evidence points even more decisively to geocentrism, the geocentric interpretation of the CMB seems the more reasonable.
+However, since this assumption is profoundly counterintuitive, impossible to prove, and contradicted by the evidence for geocentrism, the geocentric interpretation of the CMB seems far more reasonable.

 Over the last 25 years, beginning with the work of William Tifft, astronomers have carefully measured the red shifts of hundreds of galaxies.
 Also, they have analyzed the red shifts of several different kinds of galaxies (e.g., individual spiral galaxies, binary clusters, dwarf irregulars, rapidly rotating regulars, etc.).
 To the astonishment of everyone, the results showed that their red shifts are all “quantized.”
 That is, the red shifts are not smoothly distributed along a spectrum of numerical values, but bundled in one or another fraction of the most common value, 72 km/ sec.
 Thus, red shift measurements commonly fall at 12, 24, 36, 72, 144, or 216 km/sec.
 As Robert Bennett observed, “The probability of this occurring by chance is incalculable.”